-The relation between emotional stress and inflammation is now well established by medical research.
+The relation between emotional stress and inflammation is now well established.
 And yet, this important factor is not considered when taking patient history for chronic inflammatory diseases.
 More often than not, the person with a chronic disease also has a story of social discrimination, abuse or identity crisis faced in loneliness, away from the gaze of family and loved ones.
-These patterns of mental stress (and the resulting imagined, baseless or wrongful social isolation) can often feed and accelerate inflammatory processes over time.
-The relation between the two - source of stress and pattern of inflammation - cannot be undermined.
-My own healing started only when I clearly identified the ‘trigger/feed’ mental (emotional) patterns that preceded massive inflammatory cycles and took firm steps to arrest as well as reverse them.
+These patterns of mental stress (and the resulting imagined or wrongful social isolation) can often feed and accelerate inflammatory processes over time.
+The relation between the source of stress and pattern of inflammation cannot be undermined.
+My own healing started only when I clearly identified the mental (emotional) ‘trigger/feed’ patterns that preceded massive inflammatory cycles and took firm steps to arrest as well as reverse them.

 Dis-ease to ease

 For the first 16 years of my life, I went through the phases of denial, anger, frustration, resistance and submission to the diseases I had.
-The only salvage - I never quit asking questions - to myself and my healthcare providers.
+The only salvage—I never quit asking questions—to myself and my healthcare providers.
 At age 17, I decided to pursue biochemistry so that I could understand and participate in finding a cure for some, if not all, of the diseases.
 Finding information in this digital age is not very difficult.
 Fighting your own biases and those imposed by family and society is.
-And, that was my biggest roadblock.
-I found myself constantly battling biases related to modern medical beliefs, conventional social practices, traditional systems of medicine, spirituality, yoga and pranayama, lifestyle choices, unconventional career choices (where I am not a superwoman!) etc. To date, I keep asking myself - Are you making a well-informed and empowered choice or just complying to a borrowed belief?
+That has been my biggest roadblock.
+I find myself constantly battling biases related to modern medical practices, conventional social practices, traditional systems of medicine, spirituality, yoga and pranayama, lifestyle choices, career choices (where I am not a superwoman!) etc. I keep asking myself - Are you making a well-informed and empowered choice or just complying to a borrowed belief?
 This one question has prevented me from falling into the I-am-helpless-because-I-have-a-genetic-disease trap.
-I believe that this approach helped me find ways to a healthy living by digging through the knowledge repositories offered by medical science, traditional medicine, psychology and spirituality and most importantly, by listening carefully to the language of my own body.
+It has helped me find ways to a healthy living by digging through the knowledge repositories offered by medical science, traditional medicine, psychology and spirituality and most importantly, by listening carefully to the language of my own body.

-In all honesty, I have just begun to put the pieces of the puzzle together from the answers I find to questions like — what is a genetic disease? how do epigenetic factors influence disease progress? what is the role of nutrition, mental health, spiritual pursuits and societal factors in modulating disease onset / progression / regression?
+In all honesty, I have just begun to put the pieces of the puzzle together from the answers I found to questions like — what is a genetic disease? how do epigenetic factors influence disease progress? what is the role of nutrition, mental health, spiritual pursuits and societal factors in modulating disease onset / progression / regression?
 What is my role in my own healing? — in a way that is meaningful and beneficial to me.
 Up ahead, lies the task of leading a healthy life, sustainably and joyfully, and sharing my learnings in a responsible way.
 I have my hands full, so no complaints!

-I am often asked how I feel being a survivor of debilitating inflammatory diseases or what my approach to fighting the diseases was.
+I am asked how I feel being a survivor of debilitating inflammatory diseases or how I fought them.
 To confess, my approach is of a learner.
-My journey with inflammatory diseases taught me many a lesson, some of which I have shared here.
+My medical journey taught me many a lesson, some of which I have shared here.
 This does not imply that I am a sagely girl fighting the assaults of my immune system on my being with quiet calmness and resilience; that is far from the truth.
 But the fact remains that I choose to give the student in me the upper hand always, which helps me cut through biases coming in the way of my healing.
 I dared to question and learn amidst pain and inner chaos, and continue to do so.

 Acknowledgments